rakhibherwani/Adavnced-OpenLANE-Workshop/README.md

 ### Synthesis

 Synthesis with OpenLANE

-To run Synthesis in OpenLANE:
+Command To run Synthesis in OpenLANE:

 run_synthesis

 Printing Statics obtained after synthesis contains summary of cells in the design after optimization in the synthesis.
 Chip area can also be noted.